WCC regularly hosts and co-hosts curated conversations, workshops, and events about timely civic engagement topics.

 Local Elections: A Panel on How and Why to Vote

-A conversation with DemocracyNYC and the NYC Civic Engagement Commission to get the word out about the city’s 2021 elections, ranked-choice voting, and advancing voting rights.
+In a conversation with DemocracyNYC and the NYC Civic Engagement Commission, this event got the word out about the city’s 2021 elections, ranked-choice voting, and advancing voting rights.
 The event was moderated by Melva M. Miller, ABNY, and featured panelists Roshni Ahmed, Women for Afghan Women, Lurie Daniel Favors, Esq., Center for Law and Social Justice at Medgar Evers College, and Bitta Mostofi, Mayor’s Office of Immigrant Affairs.
+Watch the conversation and see the Voting Resource Toolkit.

 THURSDAY DECEMBER 10, 2020